December 14, 2021, by Leah Sharpe

-3. A competency based interview where each question targeted a skill required for the job.
+3. A competency-based interview where each question targeted a skill required for the job.

 With four candidates and only one position, I just missed out on securing the role.
-However, during the feedback call I was delighted to find out that the recruitment team sought out a direct entry role that would start once I graduated.
+However, during the feedback call, I was delighted to find out that the recruitment team sought out a direct entry role that would start once I graduated.
 I was told that a combination of performing highly at the assessment centre and the networking I did while on placement, meant that when my name was put forward the head of the department felt I would be a good fit for their team.

 For me, rejection meant redirection.
 Had I not applied for the graduate programme, maybe I wouldn’t have been put forward for this role.
 Graduate programmes are one path but not the only path!

-Network – Reaching out to different departments allows you gain visibility in areas of the business that you’ve never come across before and get your name out there.
+Network – Reaching out to different departments allows you to gain visibility in areas of the business that you’ve never come across before and get your name out there.

 Ask for feedback – This allows you to identify your strengths and weaknesses while on the job.
 It’s easy to get wrapped up in the day-to-day of working so consistently making an effort to improve is very important.

-Push your limits – Year in industry is just that a year which can go so quickly, so making the most of all the opportunities that come your way is crucial in equally learning more about yourself in terms of what you can see yourself doing as a future career and learning more about the industry.
+Push your limits – A year in industry is just that a year which can go so quickly, so making the most of all the opportunities that come your way is crucial in equally learning more about yourself in terms of what you can see yourself doing as a future career and learning more about the industry.

 Good luck with your job searches!